 There are dozens of county parks just outside of Fort Wayne that have miles of fabulous trails that provide great exercise and awesome views for you and your pet.
 Fox Island County Park - 25 minutes from Fort Wayne's downtown - is a 600 acre park that has seven miles of trials that are available as well as a dog beach on the banks of the small lake where you and your pooch can take a dip to cool off.

 Another great destination for dog lovers is Foster Park just off of Bluffton Rd. in southwest Fort Wayne.
 There you will find a 2-mile loop around the golf course that is perfect for walkers, riders and anyone in between.
 Connected to Foster Park is Fort Wayne's original dog park, Pawster Park!
 Opened in 2001, Pawster Park is available to Fort Wayne pet owners who can purchase annual and semi-annual (July 1st- Dec.
 31st) passes so that their pets can enjoy the facilities.
-Out-of-towners shouldn't worry though, The Fort Wayne Parks and Recreation Department is busy at work on a new dog park set to open this summer.
+Out-of-towners shouldn't worry though, The Fort Wayne Parks and Recreation Department has also opened the new Camp Canine at Johnny Appleseed Park.

-Camp Canine will be located at the Johnny Appleseed Park just five minutes from downtown.
+Camp Canine is located at the Johnny Appleseed Park just five minutes from downtown.
 The parks department will be offering the same passes for this brand new park and will also offer daily passes for campers at the Johnny Appleseed campgrounds.

 If you ever get hungry in Fort Wayne, there are quite a few restaurants that accommodate pets in their outdoor seating areas.
 The Dash-In on S. Calhoun Street has tables on their patio, which allows you to enjoy a nice pint or meal while your pet lays at your feet, exhausted from the day's adventure!
 Fort Wayne's own Mad Anthony's Brewing Company also has a very large and accepting patio area and will even provide water for your parched pooch while you enjoy some of their handcrafted, locally brewed beers and food.